Chailotl/osuve/README.md

 [![GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)](https://github.com/Rausy/osuve/issues)

-**This game engine is in early alpha, expect things to break, if they're not already broken!**
+**This game engine is an early prototype, expect things to break, if they're not already broken!**

 OSUVE is my take on a voxel engine, made open-source to the world ~~to put to shame all paid voxel engines~~ so that others may benefit from the knowledge that is accumulated here, and perhaps contribute some of their own.
 I will be continually working on this until it becomes a working product.
 (After all, I have plans to make a game with it!)